makaip/calclynx/README.md

 - **Keyboard Shortcut (<kbd>Shift</kbd>+<kbd>A</kbd>):** Creates a new math field at the current mouse position.
 - **Click on a Math Field:** Click to edit an existing math expression.
 - **Enter Key (<kbd>Enter</kbd>):** Press to finalize your input.
 If editing the last math field in a group, a new math field will automatically be added.
+- **Reordering Math Fields:** Drag math fields within a group using the dotted handle on the left to reorder them.

 ### Managing Math Groups
 - **Drag-and-Drop:** Click and drag a math group (or multiple selected groups) to move them around.